cmsc398w/course_docs/documentation/src/Notes/CommandLineEnvironment.md

 ### Alternatives

-The idea of Terminal Multiplexing is good enough to have drawn varied implementations.
+The idea of Terminal Multiplexing is so appealing as to have drawn varied implementations.
 In addition to `tmux`, there are other programs that allow for similar effects.
-- GNU screen has a similar nature to `tmux` allow multiple windows to be created and navigated and allows for session persistence
+- GNU screen has a similar nature to `tmux` allowing multiple windows to be created and navigated as well as facilitating session persistence (log out and then log back in to see the same programs still active)
-- Emacs has in addition to its text editing features all the features of `tmux` including session persistence, multiple windows etc.
+- Emacs has, in addition to its text editing features all, the features of `tmux` including session persistence, multiple windows etc. which can be accessed within a terminal, in a GUI, or in a combination of these two.

 ## Shell Environment Customization